kazhuravlev/obsidian-github/README.md

 ## Installation

-1. Search for "GitHub Stars" in Obsidian's community plugins browser
+1. Search for "GitHub Integration" in Obsidian's community plugins browser
 2. Install the plugin
 3. Enable the plugin